Guide to tourist attractions, temples, hotels, transportation

 Folk Arts Museum – 民俗文物館

-Mr. Wu is known throughout the island as “the most skillful painter of folk lanterns”.
+Mr. Wu and his son (below) are known throughout the island as “the most skillful painters of folk lanterns”.
 Travel writers from all over the world have come to report on this local talent and have turned his shop into a must-visit place in town.
 His lanterns range from NT500 to NT5000.
 It’s only a stone’s throw away from Matsu Temple at 312 Zhongshan Road.

-Find special offers on Lugang hotels here.
-This town gets really busy on weekends and holidays, so don’t wait to book your room.
-If you don’t want to spend the night here, you should head back to Taichung City, where there is a much broader range of options for hotels / motels.
+Few people stay here for the night.
+The city is usually included on day-trips that include Changhua and Baguashan.
+Lugang town gets really busy on weekends and holidays, so don’t wait to book your room.
+If you don’t want to spend the night here, you should head back to Taichung City, where there is a much broader range of options for hotels / motels and where you’ll have more choice for restaurants and nightlife.

 Getting There and Away